 Please note that many of the routes meet on a mid-way point and there are only three routes to the summit.

-Please see our route comparison table, read the descriptions of the routes and ask us if you have any question.
+Please see our route comparison table, read the descriptions of the routes, and ask us if you have any questions.

 What souvenirs can I buy in Tanzania?

 Interesting art and gifts can be bought at the Art and Craft Shops at the Springlands Hotel and Highview Hotel at fixed prices.

 There are also many smaller curio shops and local markets in the towns.
 We want to encourage you to buy at local shops to support local economies.
 Be careful when buying antiques that you receive a stamped certificate from the seller in case you are asked to prove your purchase at the airport.
 Sometimes in the countryside, you will be offered goods from local countryside people for sale.
 When buying souvenirs, you should always bargain with people.